Use of Pupil Premium funding to support students and achievement

 Impact and Outcomes

 UWS Pupil Premium (Disadvantaged) students have excellent school attendance compared to other schools nationally.
-In 2021-22 the average attendance of a Year 11 Pupil Premium student at UWS was 95%.
+The average attendance of a Year 11 Pupil Premium student at UWS was 95%.
 Only one of these students had any unauthorised absence (1.3%) and one was classes as a “persistent absentee” at 88%.

 UWS PP students do significantly better in English and Mathematics than other similar students nationally.
-In 2022 60% UWS Pupil Premium students achieved 5 “strong” passes including English and Mathematics.
+60% UWS Pupil Premium students achieved 5 “strong” passes including English and Mathematics.

 Nationally, less than 10% disadvantaged students achieve a grade 6+ in Mathematics and English [2019 data].
 At UWS this figure is 33%.

 The average grade [A8] achieved by a Pupil Premium student at UWS in summer 2022 was 5.48.
-This is higher than the average grade achieved by all other UWS students in 2022.
+This is higher than the average grade achieved by all other UWS students.

-30% Pupil Premium students were entered for the EBacc in 2022 and 100% these students achieved it at Grade 4+.
+32% Pupil Premium students were entered for the EBacc and 100% these students achieved it at Grade 4+.
 This compares to approximately 11% Disadvantaged students nationally (2018 data).

 The progress of Pupil Premium students is closely monitored through: